-A molecule known as Bim could prove a useful target in the treatment of solid tumours, Australian scientists believe.
+A molecule known as Bim could prove a useful target in treatment of cancers of lung, breast or skin, Australian scientists believe.

 The growth of solid tumours, such as lung cancer, breast cancer and melanoma, depends on nutrients and oxygen being provided by the tumour blood supply.
 Cancer cells encourage the growth of blood vessels to feed a tumour by producing the hormone-like protein, vascular endothelial growth factor (VEGF).
 The research by Drs Edwina Naik, Leigh Coultas and Lorraine O’Reilly, and Professors Jerry Adams and Andreas Strasser showed that VEGF produced by tumours blocks production of Bim in the cells that line the tumour blood vessels.